graphprotocol/block-oracle/packages/contracts/README.md

-# Data Vault
+# Data Edge

-A DataVault contract is used to store arbitrary data on-chain on any EVM compatible blockchain.
+A DataEdge contract is used to store arbitrary data on-chain on any EVM compatible blockchain.
 A subgraph can then read all the calldata sent to a particular contract, decode it and update the subgraph state accordingly.

-The DataVault accepts any function call by using a fallback function that will not revert.
+The DataEdge accepts any function call by using a fallback function that will not revert.
 It is up to the implementor to define the calldata format as well as how to decode it.

 ### Additional Considerations